fkirc/skip-duplicate-actions/README.md

 ## How does it work?

-`skip-duplicate-action-runs` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query previous Action-runs and their tree hashes.
+`skip-duplicate-action-runs` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query workflow-runs.

+Firstly, `skip-duplicate-action-runs` will only look at workflow-runs that belong to the same workflow as the current workflow-run.
+After querying such workflow-runs, it will compare them with the current workflow-run as follows:

-If we find two Action-runs with the same tree hashes and the same workflow files, then we have identified a duplicate Action-run.
+- If there exists another workflow-runs with the same tree hash, then we have identified a duplicate workflow-run.
+- If there exists an older in-progress workflow-run that matches the current branch but not the current commit, then this workflow-run will be cancelled.